Incident Safety Officer – Fire Suppression Certification Application

 Members of the Fire Department Safety Officers Association, applicants sponsored by the Authority Having Jurisdiction (AHJ) and individuals meeting the duties and requirements of a company officer or an Incident Scene Safety Officer.

-Applicants shall meet the requirements of NFPA 1521 – 2015 ed.
-Chapter 5 and be a member of a fire department an Emergency Services Organization with at least 5 years experience.
+job performance requirements (JPRs) defined in Chapter 5 section 5.1.1 of NFPA 1521-2015.
+And be a member of a fire department an Emergency Services Organization with at least 5 years experience.

 Study Material (book is available to purchase in FDSOA shop)